Design of the expansion tank

-The device of the expansion tank is a sealed steel vessel divided by an elastic waterproof membrane into two parts.
-One part has a fitting for connection to the heating system, and the other part is filled with gas (usually nitrogen).
-The gas part has a nipple necessary for creating initial pressure.
+Design of the expansion tank - a hermetically sealed steel vessel, divided by a flexible waterproof membrane into two parts.
+One part is fitted with a fitting for connection to the heating system, while the other part is filled with gas (usually nitrogen).
+The gas part is equipped with a valve necessary for setting the initial pressure.

-In membrane expansion tanks, water does not come into contact with air, which significantly reduces its corrosion activity, and the pressure in the tank and heating system can vary in a wide range.
-Closed tanks are not demanding in terms of installation, they can be installed horizontally or vertically, have a flat or cylindrical body, stand on legs or be attached to a wall.
+In membrane expansion tanks, the water does not come into contact with air, which significantly reduces its corrosive activity, and the pressure in the tank and the heating system can vary over a wide range.
+Closed tanks are easy to install and can be mounted horizontally or vertically, have a flat or cylindrical body, and either stand on legs or be wall-mounted.

-The membrane can be replaceable or non-replaceable.
-The price of expansion tanks with a replaceable membrane is higher than the price of a tank of the same volume but with a non-replaceable membrane, but in case of membrane rupture, there is no need to replace the entire tank.
-In addition, in expansion tanks with a replaceable membrane, water does not come into contact with the inner surface of the tank, which is an additional protection against corrosion.
+The membrane can be either replaceable or non-replaceable.
+The price of expansion tanks with a replaceable membrane is higher than that of tanks of the same volume with a non-replaceable membrane, but in case of membrane rupture, the entire tank does not need to be replaced.
+Moreover, in expansion tanks with a replaceable membrane, water does not come into contact with the inner surface of the tank, providing additional protection against corrosion.

-Butyl membrane is used in expansion tanks for water with a temperature from -10°C to +100°C and is less elastic than rubber but more durable.
+Butyl membrane is used in expansion tanks for water with temperatures from -10°C to +100°C and has lower elasticity compared to rubber, but higher durability.

-EPDM membrane is a membrane made of ethylene propylene and is installed at a water temperature from -10°C to +100°C, and like a rubber membrane, does not exclude water diffusion.
+EPDM membrane - an ethylene-propylene membrane, installed for water temperatures from -10°C to +100°C, like the rubber membrane, does not prevent water diffusion.

-Rubber membrane is usually used in hydroaccumulators for water with a temperature from -10°C to +50°C. It is elastic and not durable, and over time water diffusion is possible.
-Expansion tanks with a rubber membrane are usually not included.
+Rubber membrane is typically used in pressure tanks for water with temperatures from -10°C to +50°C. It is elastic but not durable, and water diffusion is possible over time.
+Expansion tanks with a rubber membrane are usually not equipped.

 Advantages of membrane expansion tanks

-• Can be installed in any part of the heating system
+• Can be installed anywhere in the heating system

-• Wide range of permissible pressures in the heating system
+• Wide range of allowable pressures in the heating system

 Disadvantages of membrane expansion tanks